 Amazon Synopsis

-A special thanks to Nell Hampton for providing a hardcover copy of LORD OF THE PIES for one lucky winner.
-Contest is limited to U.S. residents only and ends Wednesday, April 25, 2018 at 11:59 pm PST.
+A special thanks to Linda Reilly for providing a winner with an e-book copy of CLAWS OF DEATH!
+Contest ends Sunday, July 22, 2018 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/2 teaspoon salt